Photography

 Introduction

 "Mercer has become an adopted daughter of the Wild West.
-Living as she does in the interior of California, that vast and varied state, a country within a country, has its grip on her entire consciousness.
+Living as she does in north carolina, that vast and varied state, a country within a country, has its grip on her entire consciousness.
 She finds it a First World within a First World — and a Third World within a Third World as well.

 Mercer's subjects are young, beautiful, tragic and playful, and strangely removed from time even as they reflect contemporary stresses and historic memories.
 While her art echoes the decadence of late-19th century precursors, however, it also looks ahead to a new, perilous age of sensuality, confusion, and encroaching dystopia.
 In this regard Maya Mercer is less hedonist than oracle, less Salome than Cassandra.
 Her work is no indulgence; it is a warning.”